starburstdata/starburst-terraform/gcp/README.md

-# Starburst-Terraform deployment for GCP
+# Starburst-Terraform deployment for Google Cloud
-Deployment scripts built for GCP.
+Deployment scripts built for Google Cloud.

 ### Prerequisites
 Ensure you have [gcloud cli](https://cloud.google.com/sdk/docs/install), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) and [helm](https://helm.sh/docs/intro/install/) installed and configured according to the cloud provider's documentation.

-Ensure that the GCP project you are working in has the following APIs enabled:
+Ensure that the Google Cloud project you are working in has the following APIs enabled:

 *These commands can be run from your command line*
 ```